|

 Once you have both wings sewn on, turn the whole piece right side out, and admire your work so far.

 I have to apologize.
 I didnt take any pictures when sewing the hood.
 Refer back to Finding My Aloha's picture.
-She explains in her photo (Again Here)
+She explains in her photo (Again Here) how and where to sew the hood.
+Once you have the hood sewn together.
+Hem the front of the hood back 1/4 inch to 1/2 inch.

 Pin it to the back body piece rights sides together.
 The flaps on the hood will stretch around towards the neck line.